![]() |

 at the edge of night and the world

-to re-fuel and also to repair
+re-fuel and also to repair

 A four hour delay